 Consequences are severe for failing to defend against the allegations, as the SEC is seeking the disgorgement of illegally raised funds (Ripple raised $729M through institutional sales) and want to prohibit the defendants from offering or selling XRP to any entity or person.

 Only time will tell how the SEC v.
-Ripple case plays out, but despite both parties in today’s decision being left at least partially dissatisfied, it's clear that investors see today's summary judgment as bullish for the crypto industry entities also facing SEC attention.
+Ripple case plays out, but despite both parties in today’s decision being left at least partially dissatisfied, it's clear that investors see today's summary judgment as bullish for the crypto industry entities also facing off with the SEC.